helmut/forms/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/helmut/forms/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/helmut/forms/?branch=master)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)

-A form abstraction library to simplify processing requests.
+A customisable and testable form abstraction library.
 Think of it as a request model on steroids.
 We all handle forms in different ways.
 Forms reduces the complexity and allows you focus on design.
 Use the default fields types, or build up your own library of reusable and testable fields, and drop them into every application you build.

 * Makes forms testable
 * Abstracts the request not the html